 Terri Goslin-Jones, Phd, REACE

-Creativity Studies Specialization Lead Faculty, Saybrook University
+Psychology/ Creativity Studies Faculty, Saybrook University

 As an educator, my reason for teaching is to support life-long learners who are on a personal quest to create change in their lives and in their part of the world.
 Creativity is at the heart of my work.
 I believe that every person has a creative, unique spirit, and that creative energy is a vehicle for growth.